pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 English and German have different punctuation rules.
 This is an overview over commonly used special characters.

-For money, put the currency symbol at the beginning.
+For amounts of money, put the currency symbol at the beginning.
 Do **not** separate it with a space.
 Use the comma for thousands
 Use the period for decimals.